 The Anzac Centenary

-'11th Battalion leaving for Gallipoli' Photo courtesy of the State Library of Western Australia
+11th Battalion leaving for Gallipoli.
+Photo courtesy of the State Library of Western Australia

-Australians have been involved in a long list of military campaigns, from the Colonial wars to the World War I and World War II, the Korean War, the Malayan Emergency, the Indonesia Confrontation, the Vietnam War, the Gulf War, and war in Afghanistan and Iraq.
+Australians have been involved in a long list of military campaigns, from the Colonial wars to World War I and World War II, the Korean War, the Malayan Emergency, the Indonesia Confrontation, the Vietnam War, the Gulf War, and war in Afghanistan and Iraq.
 Australian peacekeepers have also been in the field with the United Nations continuously for over 50 years.

-The actions of the Australian and New Zealand Army Corps (ANZAC) during the Gallipoli campaign left a powerful legacy.
+The actions of the Australian and New Zealand Army Corps (ANZACs) during the Gallipoli campaign left a powerful legacy.
 We remember the many soldiers, sailors, airmen, nurses and other service personnel who have helped shape Australia's identity.
 They continue to teach us about courage, resilience and mateship.
 We take honour in remembering these Australians, today and always.

-The extraordinary war effort of the Australian and New Zealand Army Corps (ANZACs) made a significant contribution to forging this nation’s identity.
-The upcoming Anzac Centenary will be a major event for our nation.
-It will commemorate not only the original ANZACs who served at Gallipoli and the Western Front, but also recognise more than a century of service by Australian servicemen and women.
+The extraordinary war effort of the ANZACs made a significant contribution to forging this nation’s identity.
+The Anzac Centenary is a major event for our nation.
+It commemorates not only the original ANZACs who served at Gallipoli and the Western Front, but also recognises more than a century of service by Australian servicemen and women.

 World War I remains the most costly conflict for Australia in terms of deaths and casualties.
 From a population of fewer than five million, 416,809 men enlisted, of which more than 60,000 were killed and 156,000 wounded, gassed, or taken prisoner.

 The Australian Government has responsibility for managing Anzac Centenary commemorations nationally.
-For more information visit the Australian Government’s 100 Years of Anzac website
+For more information visit the Australian Government’s 100 Years of Anzac website.